 ResearchIn 1953, Metropolis introduced well-defined criteria for the next step of a random walk on vertices of a graph, with vertices represented as 'states'.
 Since then, new randomized search heuristics continue to evolve with examples of solutions to a wide range of combinatorial optimization problems.
 Metaphors from physics (simulated annealing heuristic) are increasingly augmented with heuristics that are inspired by metaphors from nature (behaviors of ants, bats, bees, bird flocks, cuckoos, …).
-The abstract from a 2013 journal article ’Metaheuristics – the Metaphor Exposed’ provides a tung-in-cheek introduction to the current state-of-the-art:
+The abstract from a 2013 journal article ’Metaheuristics – the Metaphor Exposed’ provides a tongue-in-cheek introduction to the current state-of-the-art:

 In my view, experiments that compare runtime performance of algorithms based on

 metaphors from nature have led to inconclusive results all too frequently.